 After identifying the states that were best suited to host an MRLA event; LIRS supported local MRLA leaders with a toolkit that shared key resources and strategies for community organizing; we provided connections to high-profile keynote speakers; and, of course, we provided grants to fund the events.

 The following are highlights from each state-level training and advocacy day events.

 Aimee Zangandou, MRLA alumni (2014) and Meron Daniel, MRLA alumni (2017) led planning efforts in the state.
-Both are also fellow colleagues at our affiliate resettlement partners at Lutheran Services of Georgia (LSGA).
+Both are also fellow colleagues at our affiliate resettlement partners at Inspiritus (LSGA).

 The Georgia state-level MRLA began with the Fifth Annual New Americans Celebration on March 14, 2018.
 The annual event was hosted by the Coalition of Refugee Service Agencies (CRSA) in the state with the Georgia MRLA cohort group as a sponsor.

 The event is a day of education and outreach for refugees, immigrants and Georgia community members who support them.
 This year’s event was attended by over 250 people and 35% were at the State Capitol for the first time.

 Participants dropped off materials to all legislative offices; requested meetings with lawmakers; and engaged 44 lawmakers in conversations.

 The advocacy day event was followed by a two-day leadership training on June 29-30 which brought together twenty-four new migrant and refugee leaders for skills enrichment training and ongoing community mobilization engagement.